Black hole Near Horizons through the Looking Glass: Checking our formulation: The algorithm

-For each example in the coming few sections (Sec~\ref{Black holes and string-Carroll 1: Schwarzschild Black hole} -- \ref{Black holes and string-Carroll 4: Lifshitz Black hole}), we will discuss the explicit map of the near horizon geometry to the String Carroll date.
+For each example in the coming few sections (Sec~\ref{Black holes and string-Carroll 1: Schwarzschild Black hole} -- \ref{Black holes and string-Carroll 4: Lifshitz Black hole}), we will discuss the explicit map of the near horizon geometry to the SC data.
 We will then consider point-particle geodesics and free scalar field theory in the near-horizon background.

 \begin{itemize}